-Recently I was asked by my friends at KitchenAid Australia to create a dessert to celebrate their limited edition Light and Shadow stand mixer.
+Recently I was asked by my friends at KitchenAid to create a dessert to celebrate their limited edition Light and Shadow stand mixer.
 I knew I had to make this gluten-free banoffee layer cake.
 The cake is an easy, gluten-free vanilla cake that is nut, gum and starchy flour free.
 It is topped with lactose free chantilly (sweetened whipped cream) a super simple caramel sauce and fresh banana.
 This cake is an easy and delicious showstopping addition to your Christmas table.

 Gluten-free vanilla cake notes